 Extra-long showers, overabundant use of your air conditioner and heating unit will turn your utility bill into a money waster.
 Try to form a responsible habit of conserving energy and water.

-A majority of cleaning products can be replaced with vinegar.
-It’s cheap, natural, and does a great job.
-It can be used in place of laundry detergent, dishwashing soap, floor cleaner, all-purpose cleaner, and more.
+Vinegar and natural alternatives can be used in place of laundry detergent, dishwashing soap, floor cleaner, all-purpose cleaner, and more.
 Hot water, soap/vinegar, and elbow grease will clean just about anything.

 The paid version typically just removes ads, which is nice, but not worth spending money on.
 Some other app purchases to look out for are mobile games, stay away from the pay to play garbage.

 Cable is a giant waste of money.
 You’ll get exposed to awful television ads and pay a ridiculous premium.
 If you must have television in your life, consider switching to a streaming service.